Odhynn/Naerk/content/Places/Helezaar.md

 > > | Government | Monarchy (Priest) |
 > > | Religions | [[Hydarax]], [[Jalerk]], [[Malahir]] |
 > > | Location | [[Urdankh]] |

+The great Finfolk capital and Urdankh's Coral Palace, the largest part of which is underwater.
+It is decorated with an abundance of precious stones in the colors of the sea.
+Here is the seat of [[Queen Ilaera]] Nalaryan.